 Education benefits From the Department Of Veterans Affairs

 For veterans, there are many options to choose from; some choices are made while still serving (Montgomery GI Bill or Post 9/11 are choices some vets have had to make while still serving) and some are options that may be open to you depending on the nature of the education and training you seek.

 Not everyone wants a traditional four-year degree; there are options for technical training, pilot training, OJT, apprenticeships, and much more, as we’ll discover below.

-> - The GI Bill including the Post 9/11 and the Montgomery GI Bill.
+- The GI Bill includes the Post 9/11 and the Montgomery GI Bill.

-> - Veteran Readiness And Employment (VR&E) also known as Chapter 31 helps veterans learn about their employment, education, and training options.
+- Veteran Readiness And Employment (VR&E) also known as Chapter 31 helps veterans learn about their employment, education, and training options.

-> - Educational and career counseling through Chapter 36 benefits includes free educational and career counseling if you are leaving active duty.
+- Educational and career counseling through Chapter 36 benefits include free educational and career counseling if you are leaving active duty.

-> - “Other educational assistance” programs offered by the VA.
+- “Other educational assistance” programs offered by the VA.